Strategy, Legal & Operations

 When we start to acknowledge the places where our work overlaps with other teams—and to understand the work we both need to do for those intersections to mesh successfully—we come to appreciate the whole business process, not just our part of it.
 For instance: Another friend of mine creates proposals for an engineering firm in Southern California.
 The proposal team was frustrated by the engineers constantly requesting proposal submissions at the last-minute, which pushed all of their other deadlines off track.
 What they found is that when they communicated the importance of that particular work intersection to the engineers, and how pivotal it was to the submission of successful proposals, the process improved.
 They were still often late due to heavy workloads, but they were much more respectful of the proposal team’s workload and their own responsibility in making the proposal a success.

 There is no magic way to create shared and successful collaboration across departments.
-Open office workspace won’t do it.
-Team retreats and trust falls won’t do it.
 Hiring more experts won’t do it.
 (Actually, it could even make worse.)
-The truth is, even in digital transformation, there is no quick shortcut or app to make teams collaborate successfully.
+Also, there is no quick shortcut or app to make teams collaborate successfully.
 It just takes good old-fashioned commitment, culture, and work.